Application Deadlines: October 15th and March 1st

-Applicants intending to spend two to eight weeks in Southeast Asia under the conditions outlined herein may apply for a travel grant to cover partial round-trip air fare between Charlottesville and Southeast Asia.
+Applicants intending to spend a minimum of two weeks in Southeast Asia under the conditions outlined herein may apply for a travel grant.

-Under special circumstances students and faculty members may apply for up to full round-trip air fare regardless of length of stay in Southeast Asia, provided the trip has a sound and genuine professional or academic purpose, i.e., to attend a professional conference, to conduct research that can only be conducted in Southeast Asia, etc.
+Students and faculty members may apply for up to full round-trip airfare regardless of length of stay in Southeast Asia, provided the trip has a sound and genuine professional or academic purpose, i.e., to attend a professional conference, to conduct research that can only be conducted in Southeast Asia, etc.

-Travel grant applications shall be judged according to the selection committee's assessment of the quality of the applicant, the intellectual and academic cohesiveness of the applicant's project, and financial need.
+Travel grant applications shall be judged according to the selection committee's assessment of the quality of the applicant and the intellectual and academic cohesiveness of the applicant's project.
 Preference shall be given to applicants who have not received a grant within the past year, who have not recently been to Southeast Asia, and to projects ranked in the following order of priority:

 - research, language and cultural study;